 apiVersion: ceph.rook.io/v1 kind: CephNFS metadata: name: my-nfs namespace: rook-ceph spec: rados: # RADOS pool where NFS client recovery data is stored. pool: myfs-data0 # RADOS namespace where NFS client recovery data is stored in the pool. namespace: nfs-ns # Settings for the NFS server server: # the number of active NFS servers active: 2 # A key/value list of annotations annotations: # key: value # where to run the NFS server placement: # nodeAffinity: # requiredDuringSchedulingIgnoredDuringExecution: # nodeSelectorTerms: # - matchExpressions: # - key: role # operator: In # values: # - mds-node # tolerations: # - key: mds-node # operator: Exists # podAffinity: # podAntiAffinity: # topologySpreadConstraints: # The requests and limits set here allow the ganesha pod(s) to use half of one CPU core and 1 gigabyte of memory resources: # limits: # cpu: "500m" # memory: "1024Mi" # requests: # cpu: "500m" # memory: "1024Mi" # the priority class to set to influence the scheduler's pod preemption priorityClassName:

 pool: The pool where ganesha recovery backend and supplemental configuration objects will be stored

 poolwhere ganesha recovery backend and supplemental configuration objects will be stored

 EXPORT Block Configuration

-Each daemon will have a stock configuration with no exports defined, and that includes a RADOS object via:
+All daemons within a cluster will share configuration with no exports defined, and that includes a RADOS object via:

 When a server is started, it will create the included object if it does not already exist.
 It is possible to prepopulate the included objects prior to starting the server.
 The format for these objects is documented in the NFS Ganesha project.